-Grand Slams: Played in all four Grand Slam tournaments at least once.
+Grand Slams: Played in all four Grand Slam tournaments multiple times.
 At Wimbledon, he won his first career Grand Slam match to reach the second round, then fired 32 aces and had a two-set lead over eventual finalist Rafael Nadal to force a third set tie-break before falling 6-7, 3-6, 7-6, 7-5, 6-4.
 Kendrick was the only player in the tournament to take sets from Nadal on his route to the final, where Nadal lost to top-seeded Roger Federer.

 Career Prizemoney: $1,313,255

 Collegiate: All-American at USC in 1986 and 1987

 ATP Titles: 10 Career ATP Tour doubles career titles: Monte Carlo, Estoril, Nottingham, Long Island and Bologna (2).